janegca/fem-jr-price-comp/README.md

 ## Technical

 1. how to handle discount pricing?
-   - JS to modify cost if yearly billing selected?
+   - JS to modify cost if yearly billing selected
-   - debating whether or not I should just set up one element and do all the updating using JS, might be a cleaner approach
+   - JS to update the `views` and `price` when the slider is moved
+   - JS to add/remove the `visually-hidden` class on the span holding the word _discount_
 1. how to create the slider?
 1. how to create the toggle switch?
 1. CTA - had to load the `icon-check.svg`'s in the HTML in order to position as